NN-ACDM/TSAD-backend_service/README.md

 # TSSAD-Backend-Service
-For managing all back-end tasks.
+For handle all back-end tasks.